learning-layers/LayersBox/README.md

 2. run `python2 setup.py --user` to install the layersbox command for your current user

 # Usage
-* run `layersbox init` to turn a directary into a LayersBox
+* run `layersbox init` to turn a directory into a LayersBox
 * run `layersbox start` to start the box
 * run `layersbox stop` to stop the box
 * run `layersbox status` to see the status of the currently deployed services